Diverse cacti at Arizona Desert Sonora Museum in Tucson

 Botanical Gardens

 More than 1200 varieties of desert plants can be explored via the botanical gardens.
-While the botanical gardens are nice, it’s hard for regular hikers to justify paying a premium to visit a garden as we can see the same plants in a more natural setting on any area trail.
+While the gardens are nice, it’s hard for regular hikers like myself to justify paying a premium to visit a garden as we can see the same plants in a more natural setting on any area trail.
 As I am a big hiker, I was not overly impressed with the gardens, although those who are not hikers will probably appreciate the gardens more.
+It’s still a lovely place where you get to see a nice variety of cacti all at once and it’s included with the overall admission ticket which is nice.

 There are many gardens to explore here (16 in total), my favorite being the Cactus Garden.
 The Hummingbird Aviary is another relaxing place to take a stroll and has the major advantage of being mostly shady!

-Beautiful Yucca Garden at the Arizona Sonoran Desert Museum in Tucson
+Beautiful cactus garden at the Arizona Sonora Museum in Tucson

-Yucca garden at the Arizona Sonoran Desert Museum in Tucson
+Beautiful Yucca Garden at the Arizona Sonora Desert Museum in Tucson

-Joshua tree at the Arizona Sonoran Museum in Tucson
+Bright yellow cactus at the Arizona Sonora Museum in Tucson

-Interesting cactus at the Arizona Sonoran Desert Museum in Tucson
+Interesting cactus at the Arizona Sonora Museum in Tucson

-Bright yellow cactus at the Arizona Sonoran Museum in Tucson
+Blooming cactus at the Arizona Sonora Desert Museum in Tucson

-Cacti garden at the Arizona Sonoran Museum in Tucson
+Cacti at the Arizona Sonora Museum in Tucson

-Beautiful cactus garden at the Arizona Sonoran Museum in Tucson
+Yucca garden at the Arizona Sonora Desert Museum in Tucson

 Wildlife exhibits